ynori7/credential-detector/README.md

 - includeJsonFiles is a boolean flag which, when true, triggers the program to also scan json files
 - includeYamlFiles is a boolean flag which, when true, triggers the program to also scan yaml files
 - disableOutputColors is a boolean flag to disable colorized output when printing the results
+- verbose is a boolean flag which toggles the output of warning messages which occur while parsing specific files

 ## Comparison to Gosec
 Credential-detector is more flexible since it can be easily configured with more options than gosec and it's significantly